nitmws/odrl-wprofile-evaltest1/README.md

 * presets of test results, see above

 The current state of this project is "under construction":
-* the evaluation of a Permission is almost complete
+* the evaluation of a Permission is complete, needs more testing
-* the evaluation of a Prohibition does not exist yet
+* the evaluation of a Prohibition is almost complete
 * the evaluation of an Obligation does not exist yet

 Timeline: all evaluations should be available in mid-October 2017.

+This project is published under the [MIT](https://opensource.org/licenses/MIT) license and copyrighted by [Michael Steidl/NewsIT](www.linkedin.com/in/michaelwsteidl)